Britt1996/alzheimers-repository/README.md

 --->
 # Alzheimer's data set

+### Data extracted
-### Data was extracted from kaggle database from author Rabie Kharoua https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?resource=download
+Data was extracted by user from kaggle data base.
+The data was colected by Rabie El Kharoua.
+Kharoua collected the data in 2024 by using patient information.

-APA cition: Rabie El Kharoua.
-(2024). 🧠 Alzheimer's Disease Dataset 🧠 [Data set].
-Kaggle. https://doi.org/10.34740/KAGGLE/DSV/8668279 link to data set: https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset?resource=download This data set is a CSV file
-This data is a Comprehensive Health Information for Alzheimer's Disease, it is a collection of 2,149 patients from 2024 by Rabie El Kharoua.
-This data was extracted by collecting information from over 2,000 patients, clincal trails and medical records
+Link to data:  alzheimers_disease_data.csv

 ### DATA CLEANING:
 - Python, spyder was used to clean the data